Do You Need a Special Cooler For Breast Milk?

 Second, how long has the milk been in the cooler bag?
 Again, if it’s been there for a while, you should use it sooner rather than later.

 And finally, does anyone else have access to this cooler bag?
-It’s important that no one else drinks from it or handles it until you’re ready to use the stored breast milk again because germs can be transferred easily—and germs are bad for babies!
+It’s vital that no one else drinks from it or handles it until you’re ready to use the stored breast milk again because germs can be transferred easily—and germs are bad for babies!